tomhyhan/ML/nn/digit/read/read.md

 w = weights
 b = biases
 n = number of training inputs
-x = input
+x = input (training data)
-a = vector of outputs from the network when x is input
+a = vector of outputs from the network when x is input.
+Depends on x, b and w.

 As cost function approaches 0, the network is doing a good job.
 However, if the cost function is a large number, the large number of inputs are farther away from y(x), our desired output.